mabe02/lanterna/docs/examples/gui/text_boxes.md

 	new TextBox(new TerminalSize(10, 1), "Here is some default content!");
 ```

-You can limit what the user can type by adding a validation pattern via `setValidationPattern`.
+You can limit what the user can type into the text box by adding a validation pattern via `setValidationPattern`.
 The following example only allows the user to enter a single number into the text box:

 ```
 	new TextBox().setValidationPattern(Pattern.compile("[0-9]"));
 ```

 This will validate the users input on each key press and only allow a single number to be present in the textbox at any given time.

 Partial matchings are not allowed; the whole pattern must match, however, empty lines will always be allowed.
 When the user tries to modify the content of the `TextBox` in a way that does not match the pattern, the operation will be silently ignored.

+When setting the validation pattern on a given `TextBox`, the existing content will be validated.
+If the existing content does not match the provided pattern, a new `IllegalStateException` will be thrown.